fishinwind/workshop/content/Problem_Sets/problem_set_1/problem_set_1.rst

 writes the output into a results directory with the current date (**10 points**).

-You should copy the following code block into a file using gedit.
+You should copy the following code block into a file using `vim`.
 You will need to change the '???' characters in the file to correspond to the path you want to write the results in (hint: it should include today's date).